JoshuaClugston/MAT421/README.md

-# MAT421
+# Jupyter Projects
-Homework Assignments for MAT 421 at Arizona State University, Spring 2022.
+Some Jupyter Notebook projects from a class at Arizona State University during the Spring 2022 semester.
+Topics include:

+- numerical integration and differentiation
+- interpolation
+- optimatization
+- numerical solutions to ordinary differential equations
+- numerical linear algebra